Sj-Amani/TrafficSign_Classifier/README.md

 1. Add dropout in layer 2 (minor improvement).

 1. Doing further reduction of learning rate and increase of epochs.
-The validation accuracy got **0.975**
+The validation accuracy reached to **0.975**

-To train the model I used these parameters: EPOCHS = 150, BATCH_SIZE = 128, rate = 0,0006, mu = 0, sigma = 0.1 .
+To train the final model I used these parameters: EPOCHS = 150, BATCH_SIZE = 128, rate = 0,0006, mu = 0, sigma = 0.1 .

 ### Test the Model on the New Images
 #### 1. Acquiring New Images
 Here are some German traffic signs that I found on the web:

 ![new_images](examples/new_test_images.png)

 The "Stop" sign might be confused with the "No entry" sign because both signs have more ore less round shape and a pretty big red area.